---

 title: 'How to Schedule RDS Instances Automatically'

 description: 'RDS instances cost the same whether you use them or not.
-Learn three ways to stop and start them on a schedule — and the gotchas no one warns you about.'
+Learn three ways to stop and start them on a schedule, plus the gotchas no one warns you about.'

 date: '2026-05-12'